induktio/thinker/Details.md

 Base psych changes
 ==================
 In the original game benefits provided by Paradise Garden, Human Genome Project and Clinical Immortality sometimes did not match their description in the manual.
-Usually superdrones added by bureaucracy prevented new talents from being added on the base.
+Often numerous drones or superdrones added by bureaucracy prevented new talents from being added on the base.
 In the modified routines enabled by default with `base_psych` option, these facilities provide more consistent effects.
+Clinical Immortality provides one extra talent per base as mentioned in the manual.
+It is also possible to modify or restore the original effects for each of them by adjusting `facility_talent_value` option.
 If the base has many superdrones, these facilities and projects will suppress more drones than in the original game if the additional talents are not added directly.
-Clinical Immortality provides one extra talent per base as mentioned in the manual.
-However any bureaucracy or other drone effects on the first psych row remain the same as before.

 As an additional feature, psych energy allocation is not limited to twice the base size unlike in the original game.
 Any spending before this limit will provide similar effects as in the original game, but after that limit the marginal cost to pacify one drone or create more talents is increased to 4 psych and it keeps increasing by 4 psych after each step.
 This makes it slightly easier for some factions to achieve golden ages while it still requires substantial psych spending.
+Any other psych effects except this allocation increase or talents modified by `facility_talent_value` remain the same as before.

 Recommended alphax.txt settings